VUmcCGP/wisecondor/README.md

 ### sample_bins.bed

 This file contains all bin-wise information.
 When data is 'NaN', the corresponding bin is included in the blacklist.
-The Z-scores are calculated using the within-sample reference bins.
+The Z-scores are calculated as default using the within-sample reference bins as a null set.

 ### sample_segments.bed